hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

-# Local/Manual Deployment Guide
+# Step-by-Step Manual Deployment Guide

-This guide provides an alternative deployment method for scenarios where you need to deploy a pre-built application package manually, without relying on the GitHub Actions CI/CD pipeline.
-This is useful for testing, emergency rollbacks from a backup, or when CI/CD is unavailable.
+This guide provides the original, step-by-step manual deployment method for scenarios where you need to deploy a pre-built application package without using automated scripts.
+This is useful for understanding the underlying process, for testing, or when CI/CD is unavailable.

+> **Note:** For a much faster and more convenient local deployment, see the **[One-Click Local Deployment Guide](AUTOMATED_LOCAL_DEPLOYMENT.md)**, which automates these steps into a single command.

 ## Overview